birdLark/birdLark.github.io/community/contribution_guide/committer.md

-# Become Apache SeaTunnel Committer
+# Become Apache LarkMidTable Committer
-SeaTunnel Podling Project Management Committee (PPMC) is responsible for assessing the contributions of candidates.
+LarkMidTable Podling Project Management Committee (PPMC) is responsible for assessing the contributions of candidates.

-Like many Apache projects, SeaTunnel welcome all contributions, including code contributions, blog entries, guides for new users, public speeches, and enhancement of the project in various ways.
+Like many Apache projects, LarkMidTable welcome all contributions, including code contributions, blog entries, guides for new users, public speeches, and enhancement of the project in various ways.

 Becoming a committer
-To get started contributing to SeaTunnel, learn how to contribute – anyone can submit patches, documentation and examples to the project.
+To get started contributing to LarkMidTable, learn how to contribute – anyone can submit patches, documentation and examples to the project.

-The PPMC regularly adds new committers from the active contributors, based on their contributions to SeaTunnel.
+The PPMC regularly adds new committers from the active contributors, based on their contributions to LarkMidTable.
 The qualifications for new committers include:

-Sustained contributions to SeaTunnel: Committers should have a history of major contributions to SeaTunnel.
+Sustained contributions to LarkMidTable: Committers should have a history of major contributions to LarkMidTable.
 An ideal committer will have contributed broadly throughout the project, and have contributed at least one major component where they have taken an “ownership” role.
 An ownership role means that existing contributors feel that they should run patches for this component by this person.
 Quality of contributions: Committers more than any other community member should submit simple, well-tested, and well-designed patches.
-In addition, they should show sufficient expertise to be able to review patches, including making sure they fit within SeaTunnel’s engineering practices (testability, documentation, API stability, code style, etc).
-The committership is collectively responsible for the software quality and maintainability of SeaTunnel.
-Note that contributions to critical parts of SeaTunnel, like its core and SQL modules, will be held to a higher standard when assessing quality.
+In addition, they should show sufficient expertise to be able to review patches, including making sure they fit within LarkMidTable’s engineering practices (testability, documentation, API stability, code style, etc).
+The committership is collectively responsible for the software quality and maintainability of LarkMidTable.
+Note that contributions to critical parts of LarkMidTable, like its core and SQL modules, will be held to a higher standard when assessing quality.
 Contributors to these areas will face more review of their changes.
 Community involvement: Committers should have a constructive and friendly attitude in all community interactions.
 They should also be active on the dev and user list and help mentor newer contributors and users.
 In design discussions, committers should maintain a professional and diplomatic approach, even in the face of disagreement.

 ## Committer
 ### Nominate new committer
-In SeaTunnel, **new committer nomination** could only be officially started by existing PPMC members.
+In LarkMidTable, **new committer nomination** could only be officially started by existing PPMC members.
 If a new committer feels that he/she is qualified, he/she should contact any existing PPMC member and discuss.
 If this is agreed among some members of the PPMC, the process will kick off.

 The following steps are recommended (to be initiated only by an existing PPMC member):
 1. Send an email titled `[DISCUSS] Promote xxx as new committer` to `private@birdLark.apache.org`.
 List the important contributions of the candidate,